How Quizlet works

-Next, you can add images, copy and paste from another source, or use Quizlet's built-in auto-define feature to speed up the creating process.
+You can add images, paste content from another source, or use Quizlet's built-in auto-define feature to make things easier.

-Track your progress with 6 powerful study and game modes!
+Quizlet features six powerful individual study and game modes!

-Audio is available in 18 languages from English and Spanish to Arabic and Turkish!
+Automated audio is available in 18 languages, from English and Spanish to Arabic and Turkish!